 Updating your theme from your admin dashboard is simple.

 Log into your WordPress administration area …

-Depending on the theme(s) installed on your website, you may receive occasional alerts in your WP Dashboard that your theme(s) need updating …
+Depending on what theme(s) you have installed on your website, you may receive an occasional alert in your dashboard that new theme versions are available and require updating …

-Updating Your Site Themes Via The “Themes” Area
+Updating WordPress Themes Using The “Themes” Section

 This brings you to the “Themes” screen …